 - Candidates will be informed by 1st April 2019 whether they have been selected for interview.

-Interviews will take place in Edinburgh in the week beginning 24th April 2018 (exact date to be confirmed).
+Interviews will take place in Edinburgh on 7th May 2018.
 Candidates will be informed whether they have been successful as soon as possible thereafter.

 Download the full particulars.

 For the academic year 2019-2020, the Society may offer Scholarships to the total value of $60,000 to enable Scottish graduates to study for a year in the United States.
 Each Scholarship will have a maximum value of $35,000, to be applied in the first instance to payment of tuition fees.

 The Selection Committee has discretion to allow the grant to be applied wholly or mainly towards the cost of travel or accommodation, if they are satisfied that tuition fees will be paid (or waived) by the host university or by another grant-giving body.